About Autism Spectrum Disorder

 Through It All: Valuing the Individual

-Diagnostic categories and labels do not always tell us all that much about any one individual’s functioning.
-It is not even so simple a thing as deciding where someone falls “on the spectrum”, for each individual is differently abled in different areas.
+Labels such as mild, moderate or severe ASD do not always tell us all that much about any one person's functioning.
+It is not even so simple a thing as deciding where someone falls “on the spectrum,” because each individual is differently abled in different areas.
 One person may have a lower IQ, but fewer sensory issues and less obsessiveness, for example, while another may have a higher IQ, but severe sensory issues and major fixations on rituals or special topics.
 Which one, then, is “higher” functioning?
 Which one is “lower”?

-What is important, above all, is to see each person with an Autism Spectrum Disorder as an individual first.
+What is important, above all, is to see each person with autism spectrum disorder as an individual first.
 Each person has their specific set of strengths and weaknesses, and beyond that mere tally of ability, their own personality, spirit, and will.
 Honoring that must always come first.